mdn/advanced-js-fundamentals-ck/tutorials/02-functions/03-what-is-this.md

 ### Rule 2: `this` is set implicitly when a function is called as a method

 The first time we call `logThis()`, we're still in the context of the global scope.
-So, the first rule applies and `this` is the global object or `undefined` if we're in strict mode.
+So, the first rule applies and `this` is the global object (or `undefined` if we're in strict mode.)

-But something a little different happens when we put a reference to that function inside of `someObj`. `someObj.log` points to our original `logThis` function at the top of the example.
-When we call it using `someObj.log`, we're calling it from the context of `someObj` and we get a different result. `this` is `someObj`, because that is the context it is being called from — regardless of what the context was when `logThis` was declared.
+But something a little different happens when we put a reference to that function inside of `someObj`. `someObj.log` points to our original `logThis` function at the top of the example, but when we call `someObj.log`, we're calling it from the context of `someObj` so we get a different result. `this` is `someObj`, because that is the context it is being called from — regardless of what the context was when `logThis` was declared.

-## `Function.prototype.call()` and `Function.prototype.apply()` methods
+### Rule 3: `this` can be explicitly set using call or apply

 It's helpful that functions will adapt to their surroundings, but sometimes we need to be explicit about what we want `this` to be when we invoke a function.